toitlang/toit/README_OTHERPLATFORMS.md

 </br>

 # Cross-compiling
-How to compile the Toit binaries (toitc and toit.run) for another architecture (ie. RISC-V) from an amd64 host
+How to compile the Toit binaries (toit.compile and toit.run) for another architecture (ie. RISC-V) from an amd64 host

 ## 1) Compile host tools
 >Note: This is necessary to generate run_boot.snapshot, a dependency for the toit.run runtime. </br>